cmath10/jmask/README.md

 * `pattern` - `RegExp` - pattern to restrict characters (allows entering only matched characters), required;
 * `optional` - `bool` - if set, this character will be allowed to skip, defaults to `false`;
 * `recursive` - `bool` - allows repeatable input, defaults to `false`;
-* `fallback` - `string` - replacement, if entered character doesn't match the pattern, the mask component will try to use this fallback to match, defaults to `undefined`;
+* `fallback` - `string` - replacement, if entered character doesn't match the pattern and fallback id defined, component will use its value in masked string, defaults to `undefined`;

 ## Development
 ### Build requirements: